Grenada: Weather Overview

 You may sail the boat yourself, swim in the sea, snorkel or simply relax and unwind as you enjoy the stunning scenic views.

 Horizon Yacht Charters also offer a sunset cruise that leaves from the Port Louis Marina, St George's.
 This romantic cruise is unforgettable and you can enjoy a complimentary glass of wine as the sun goes down.

 Housed within one of the first buildings in St George's built by the English over 250 years ago is the Art Fabrik boutique.
 Look for the fire-orange painted house.

 Here you will see wearable art as you tour around the batik studio.
 Everything is made under one roof and you can follow the creative process as the design, testing, creating, tracing, waxing, dying, boiling and drying out under the Caribbean sun takes place just as it was centuries ago.

-This guide was prepared by Holidays Please who are an UK holiday company that sells high quality Grenada holidays and Grenada hotels.
+This guide was prepared by Holidays Please who is a UK holiday company that sells high-quality Grenada holidays and Grenada hotels.